rroessler1/speech-to-text/README.md

 <b>Plugin Info</b>

-This add-on tests your pronunciation by recording your voice, analyzing it using Google Speech-to-Text (STT), and then comparing it with the value on the current card.
+This add-on tests your pronunciation by recording your voice, analyzing it using a Speech-to-Text (STT) service, and then comparing it with the value on the current card.

+It currently supports Google and Microsoft Cloud Speech-to-Text services.

 <b>HOW TO USE</b>

+You need either a Google or Microsoft API key.
+Here are instructions for both:

+<b>Google</b>

-1. You need a Google Speech-to-Text API Key.
-Follow the instructions here: <a href="https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries" rel="nofollow">https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries</a>
+Follow the instructions here: <a href="https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries" rel="nofollow">https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries</a>, which are summarized below.

 Basically,